oprypin/crsfml/gitbook/drafts/network-http.md

 response = http.send_request(request)
 ```

-CrSFML automatically fills mandatory header fields, such as "Host", "Content-Length", etc. You can send your requests without worrying about them.
-CrSFML will do its best to make sure they are valid.
+SFML automatically fills mandatory header fields, such as "Host", "Content-Length", etc. You can send your requests without worrying about them.
+SFML will do its best to make sure they are valid.

 ## Responses